 It does not include transportation.
 You have the flexibility to do it your way.
 Trainees come from all over the world and prices differ based on location.

-Your application for admission must be submitted online through the ITTO website.
-The registration fee is 50 US dollars.
-You can book your course with a deposit and pay the remainig balance at least two weeks before the course starts.
+Your application for admission must be submitted online through the website.
+The registration fee is 50 USD.
+You can book your course with a deposit and pay the remaining balance at least two weeks before the course starts.
 After the payment process, you will receive a response (via email) regarding your admission status.
-Then you will be asked to write a 400 word essay (for non-natives), If accepted for admission, you will receive a confirmation that you are enrolled in the course you requested on your application form.
+Then you will be asked to write a 400 word essay (for non-natives), if accepted for admission, you will receive a confirmation that you are enrolled in the course you requested on your application form.